naveego/plugin-db2/README.md

-# Naveego Plugin for Oracle Autonomous Data Warehouse
+# Naveego Plugin for IBM DB2